juicebox-systems/juicebox-hsm-realm/docs/merkle_tree/merkle.typ

   read or write operation, requests to the storage for the entire path is done concurrently, further improving performance.

-While this paper focuses on the tree itself, Juicebox uses the Authenticated Consensus Protocol@acp to recover from hardware failures.
+While this paper focuses on the tree itself, Juicebox uses an Authenticated Consensus Protocol to recover from hardware failures.
 The ability to authenticate an entire tree with a single hash allows the consensus protocol to reach agreement on just a small amount of metadata as the tree evolves, making operations simpler and more efficient.